 - Prevention Specialists, Community Coalitions, Public Health Professionals, Educators, Legislators

 - Law Enforcement, Emergency Medical Services

-- Gain awareness of the impact of the prescription drug and opioid epidemic in our state.
+- Gain awareness of the impact of the prescription drug and opioid crisis in our state.

-Continuing Education credits are available for physicians and nurses; conference certificates can be submitted to licensing entities for general CEU credits.
+Continuing Education credits may be available for CME, CNE, BSRB, EMS, Law Enforcement, and Pharmacists.
+Certificates of continuing education credit or general attendance will be provided to all attendees; conference certificates can be submitted to licensing entities for general CEU credits.

-If you have any questions about the conference or your registration, please contact Krista Machado, DCCCA PFS Project Manager: email@example.com
+If you have any questions about the conference or your registration, please contact Lori Moriarty, DCCCA Prevention: firstname.lastname@example.org